General (scope, time limits)

 A deadline of 3 days cannot be deemed as reasonable to ensure an effective right to respond to the report.
 This is particularly the case when taking into account the structure and duration of the asylum procedure, as well as the importance of this procedural guarantee, and the practicalities required for its effective exercise.
 The reduction of this procedural guarantee will not only affect asylum applicants, it will also negatively impact the overall quality of the asylum procedure as it will reduce the information available to the asylum authority (and later, to judges) to conduct a fair and proper assessment of cases.

-CPR provides systematic legal assistance to asylum applicants at this stage, with the support of interpreters, for the purpose of reviewing and submitting comments/corrections to the interview transcript/summary report.
+CPR provides systematic legal assistance to asylum applicants at this stage, with the support of interpreters, for the purpose of reviewing and submitting comments/corrections to the interview transcript.
+CPR is aware of cases in which the asylum authority summoned applicants and confronted them with these statements provided in writing, namely allegations of interpretation issues and a failure to verify certain formalities.

-According to CPR’s observation, since the beginning of AIMA’s operation, clarifications/corrections provided in writing by applicants are not usually properly analysed by the authority nor taken into account in the decision-making process.
+According to CPR’s observation, by 2025, clarifications/corrections provided in writing by applicants are not consistently analysed by the authority nor taken into account in the decision-making process.
+While right to reply submissions are generally mentioned and attached to decisions, they are not always reflected in the fact analysis, and where submitted directly by applicants, they are not always attached to the decision.[47]

-As mentioned above, throughout 2024 AIMA’s officials systematically asked the applicants during the interview if they wished to be immediately notified of the decision of their asylum application.
-Applicants were not properly informed that such a decision implied a relinquishment of their right to reply to the interview/case report, and did not have access to legal information and assistance before making a decision.
-As a consequence of this practice, a significant number of applicants have been unable to exercise their right to reply to the written report since the beginning of AIMA’s operations.[41]
+As mentioned above, throughout 2024 AIMA systematically asked applicants during interviews if they wished to be immediately notified of the decision of their asylum application, without properly informing them that this implied a relinquishment of their right to reply to the interview/case report, and while they did not have access to legal information and assistance before making a decision.
+As a result, a significant number of applicants were unable to exercise their right to reply to the written report in 2024.[48]
+This practice was not observed in 2025.

 CPR has made efforts to mitigate the negative impacts of this practice by adding the applicant’s comments to the file in accordance with article 28(5) of the Asylum Act, that allows the organisation to add observations on individual cases at any stage of the procedure.